Archive-42/redux-docs/md-docs/part-6-async-logic.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Now the component doesn't actually know that it's even dispatching a thunk function - the `saveNewTodo` function is encapsulating what's actually happening.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Now the component doesn't actually know that it's even dispatching a thunk function - the `saveNewTodo` function is encapsulating what's actually happening.
 The `<Header>` component only knows that it needs to dispatch _some value_ when the user presses enter.

 This pattern of writing a function to prepare something that will get passed to `dispatch` is called **the "action creator" pattern**, and we'll talk about that more in [the next section](part-7-standard-patterns.html).